 is the active logical association when the cardinality of a class in relation to another is being depicted.
 For example, one fleet may include multiple airplanes, while one commercial airplane may contain zero to many passengers.
 The notation 0..* in the diagram means “zero to many”.

 refers to the formation of a particular class as a result of one class being aggregated or built as a collection.
 For example, the class “library” is made up of one or more books, among other materials.
 In aggregation, the contained classes are not strongly dependent on the lifecycle of the container.
 In the same example, books will remain so even when the library is dissolved.
 To show aggregation in a diagram, draw a line from the parent class to the child class with a diamond shape near the parent class.

 The composition relationship is very similar to the aggregation relationship. with the only difference being its key purpose of emphasizing the dependence of the contained class to the life cycle of the container class.
 That is, the contained class will be obliterated when the container class is destroyed.
 For example, a shoulder bag’s side pocket will also cease to exist once the shoulder bag is destroyed.

 refers to a type of relationship wherein one associated class is a child of another by virtue of assuming the same functionalities of the parent class.
 In other words, the child class is a specific type of the parent class.
 To show inheritance in a UML diagram, a solid line from the child class to the parent class is drawn using an unfilled arrowhead.

 denotes the implementation of the functionality defined in one class by another class.
-To show the relationship in UML, a broken line with an unfilled solid arrowhead is drawn from the class that defines the functionality to the class that implements the function.
+To show the relationship in UML, a broken line with an unfilled solid arrowhead is drawn from the class that defines the functionality of the class that implements the function.
 In the example, the printing preferences that are set using the printer setup interface are being implemented by the printer.